narahari-ai/ML/webScrapping/readme.md

-# vistual environment used for installation of scrapy project
+# virtual environment used for installation of scrapy project

-Virtualenv .
+py -m venv venv

+for python2 venv should be virtualenv

+second one is folder name
+activate virtual environment by typing venv\Scripts\activate in commnad line or .\venv\Scripts\activate

+#install required pakages.
+py -m pip install -r requirements.txt

 Scrapy createproject webScrapping